Alternative Measures of Labor Underutilization for States, Third Quarter of 2019 through Second Quarter of 2020 Averages

 For additional information on state estimates derived directly from the CPS, see notes on subnational CPS data.

-In the 4-quarter average period ending in March 2020, six states had rates lower than those of the U.S. for all six measures of labor underutilization (Idaho, New Hampshire, North Dakota, Utah, Vermont, and Virginia), while three states had rates higher than those of the U.S. for all six measures (California, Louisiana, and Pennsylvania).
+In the 4-quarter average period ending in June 2020, nine states had rates lower than those of the U.S. for all six measures of labor underutilization (Idaho, Iowa, Kansas, Minnesota, Nebraska, North Dakota, South Carolina, Utah, and Virginia), while three states had rates higher than those of the U.S. for all six measures (California, New York, and Pennsylvania).
 (See table A.)

 The U-5 rate includes all people who are marginally attached to the labor force, and U-6 adds those who are involuntary part-time workers.
 Therefore, the larger the difference between U-5 and U-6, the higher the incidence of this form of "underemployment."
-For the four quarters ending in March 2020, 48 states and the District of Columbia had differences between their U-5 and U-6 rates.
-Connecticut had the largest gap, +3.6 percentage points, closely followed by California and Oregon, +3.5 points each.
-At the national level, the difference between U-5 and U-6 was +2.7 percentage points.
+For the four quarters ending in June 2020, all 50 states and the District of Columbia had differences between their U-5 and U-6 rates.
+California had the largest gap, +4.5 percentage points, closely followed by Oregon, +4.4 points, and Colorado and New Mexico, +4.3 points each.
+At the national level, the difference between U-5 and U-6 was +3.5 percentage points.

 The alternative measures for states are analyzed on a 4-quarter average basis in order to increase the reliability of the CPS estimates, which are based on relatively small sample sizes at the state level, and to eliminate seasonality.
 Due to the small state sample sizes, neither monthly nor quarterly statewide data from the CPS satisfy BLS publication standards.
 The analysis above is written with respect to statistical significance testing at the 90-percent confidence level for rate differences with respect to the U.S. (table A), sequential gaps in rates (table B), and over-the-year changes in rates (table C).